Beartown Book Club Discussion Questions and Book Review

 4. Do you think the community is fundamentally changed by the events of this novel or do you think it’s possible they’ll fall back into the hockey frenzy in time?

 At the end of the book, we read about the young girl who steps on to the ice for the first time in Beartown and eventually becomes its greatest hockey player.
 That leads me to believe they’re willing to support a woman and have hopefully turned away from their prejudice.
 However, she’s still a hockey player and the devotion to hockey was the primary reason for the issues throughout the novel.
 The possibility exists that any individuals who aren’t concerned with hockey or who excel in other ways might still be mistreated.
 Beartown is certainly a cautionary tale.

-Answer the questions or add your own thoughts about Beartown in the comments!
+Answer the questions or add your own thoughts about these Beartown book club discussion questions in the comments!